chiiyokii/AI_Project/README.md

 ## **Decision Tree**

-To train a decision tree machine learning model, we are going to use the same code except for the libraries and the training part.
+To train the decision tree model, we are going to use the same code except for the libraries and the training parts.

-Here are the necessary libraries we plan to use :
+Here are the necessary libraries we plan to use.

 ```python
 import pandas as pd